How to use New-MailboxExportRequest Powershell Command?

 New-MailboxExportRequest -Mailbox User1 -FilePath \\EX01\PSTFiles\User1.pst

-This will export the mailbox User1 to the share PST Files on EX01 server as User1.pst.
-This will export all the mailboxes.
+This will export the mailbox, named User1, to the share PST Files on EX01 server as User1.pst.
 Depending on the size of the mailbox, it will take some time to finish.

-To export a specific folder or folders from the mailbox, you would need to use the switch include folders as below:
+To export a specific folder or folders from the mailbox, you can use the include folders switch in the command (see the below example).

 New-MailboxExportRequest -Mailbox User1 -FilePath \\EX01\PSTFiles\User1.pst-IncludeFolders "#Inbox#"

-To export more than one folder, you would need to separate them with a comma as below:
+To export more than one folder, you can separate them with a comma.

 New-MailboxExportRequest -Mailbox User1 -FilePath \\EX01\PSTFiles\User1.pst-IncludeFolders "#Inbox#", "#Sent Items#"

-To make a PST export and exclude a particular folder, use the excludefolders switch as below.
-For excluding multiple folders, just add them separated with a comma.
+To exclude a particular folder, you can use the ExcludeFolders switch (see the below command).
+For excluding multiple folders, you can separate them with a comma.

 New-MailboxExportRequest -Mailbox User1 -FilePath \\EX01\PSTFiles\User1.pst-ExludeFolders "#Inbox#", "#Sent Items#"

-By using the Content Filter, you can export mailbox items to PST by selecting a specific date, from a specific date onwards or a date range.
-Let's explore the three options.
+By using the Content Filter parameter, you can export mailbox items to PST based on a specific date or a date range.

 New-MailboxExportRequest -ContentFilter {(Received -lt '01/01/2018')} -Mailbox User1 -Filepath \\EX01\PSTFiles\User1lt.pst